Photo Cred: (1) | Updated: 5/27/2019

 Branching out even further, how does Jesus speak about you when talking to the Father?
 How would He talk about you?
 We should talk, whether in social settings or by ourselves like Jesus would talk in social settings or just by Himself.
 We should talk to one another and when talking to ourselves like Jesus talked when He was on Earth.

-In fact, this seems to be the pattern with every single word Jesus has ever said that we know of as is written in the Christian Scriptures.
+In fact, this seems to be the pattern with every single word Jesus has ever said.
 He always only said what was necessary and true.
 Nothing more and nothing less.
 Sometimes, it would be blessings onto His most faithful followers and other times it would be curses onto those who knew better than the way they lived.
-Everything that has ever been said by Christ had to be said the way that it was said.
+Everything that has ever been said by Christ had to be said the way that it was said and it was always true.

 But can the same be said of us when we speak?
 Do we say what is necessary and true or do we find ourselves saying a bit too much and a bit too little?
 I think we can all agree that we are the latter.
 We seem to always say too much or too little, but we never seem to tell the truth enough.
 We never seem to say what needs to be said.
 So before you ever ask yourself if you should say this or that word and this or that phrase, ask yourself if it is necessarily true.